From February Kiwi businesses will be able to make a bid for a share of a new $22 million fund that’s been created to help improve workpla...

 If you are not able to operate you have an obligation to consult with workers regarding alternatives such as working from home, reduced hours or leave.
 If any changes to employment terms and conditions (such as pay or hours) need to occur, these should happen after a fair and reasonable consultation process, with any agreed changes recorded in writing.
 If you are making changes to some employees and not others, make the decision based on objective selection criteria.

-The specific process to follow will depend on the type of change and the individual employees so contact the Advice Team for specific guidance.
+The specific process to follow will depend on the type of change and the individual employees so contact an Employment Relations specialist for specific guidance and if you are a client, contact the Advice Team.

 If your employees are working from home, ensure you have appropriate policies.
 Make sure you have up to date contact details for all employees and keep in contact with them.

-This will depend on if you are operating, if your employees are currently working, or if they themselves are unable to work.
+This will depend on if your employees are currently working, or if they themselves are unable to work.

 If your employees are ready, willing and able to work, the general position is that you must pay them their normal wage or salary even if you can’t provide them with work.
 If you wish to make changes: